 Python: Installation for Hummingbird Bit

 Python is a great text-based language for beginning programmers because it is powerful but easy to learn and use.
 If you are ready to move from block-based to text-based programming, give it a try!
 Our Python library allows students to use Python to read sensors and set motors and LEDs with the Hummingbird Bit.
-To use Python with the Hummingbird Bit, you must connect to the Hummingbird Bit via bluetooth with the BlueBird Connector.
+To use Python with the Hummingbird Bit, you must connect to the Hummingbird Bit via Bluetooth with the BlueBird Connector.
 To use Bluetooth with Windows, you will need a BLE bluetooth dongle.
 We support native Mac Bluetooth for Macs with Bluetooth 4.0.
 This includes all devices manufactured after 2014, and many devices from before that.
 Older Macs without Bluetooth 4.0 can use the BLE bluetooth dongle.

 Browser-based Python editors are not compatible with the Hummingbird Bit.
 You can use any offline Python editor with the Bit.
 If you don’t have a favorite, we suggest trying IDLE, which is an editor that is installed on your computer with Python.

 The micro:bit will appear as an external device on your computer.
 Download this file and drag it onto the micro:bit.

 If necessary, insert the Bluetooth dongle into your computer.
 If you are using a Mac with Bluetooth 4.0 (all devices manufactured since 2014), you can skip this step.
 If you are using Windows or an older Mac, you will need a BLE bluetooth dongle.

 Now you are ready to start programming in Python!
 You can minimize the BlueBird Connector, but you should leave it open the entire time that you are using the Bit.
 If at any point you have trouble with your robot, you should come back to the BlueBird Connector to check your bluetooth connection.
 You can also check your battery level in the BlueBird Connector.